By Elaine Korry | Originally published Sept. 2, 2015, in YouthToday.org

 Telephone Hotlines for Prescribers

 Often, decisions about whether to prescribe psychiatric drugs are made by primary care physicians with no specialized knowledge about the risks and benefits of psychotropics.
 Recognizing the potential for misuse, Washington, D.C., and 28 states have established telephone hotlines staffed by behavioral health specialists who can provide information about medications and consult with prescribing physicians on a treatment decision.
 The consulting specialists are usually affiliated with research institutes and teaching hospitals.
-The National Network of Child Psychiatry Access Programs publishes a list of states:
+The National Network of Child Psychiatry Access Programs publishes an interactive map of the U.S. with each state linked to its resources:

 - Connecticut: Child welfare workers, foster parents and treatment providers receive training on the risks/benefits of psychotropics, including side effects and possible treatment alternatives.
 A state psychiatrist reviews the child’s treatment history before approving a medication request and informs case workers and regional staff about the treatment decision.
 A centralized state office also analyzes and reports on prescribing patterns.